rcl-ssl/docs/autorenew/configure.md

 ## Get the AAD Credentials

-Please refer to the following link to get the AAD credentials to configure the function app :
+Please refer to the following link to get the AAD credentials :

+    - Client Id
+    - Client Secret
+    - Tenant Id

+to configure the function app :

 - [Get the AAD Application Credentials](../authorization/aad-application#get-the-aad-application-credentials)